ajgpitch/quantum-in_situ_opt/README.md

-Simulation of *in situ* optimisation of qates in a quantum simulator
+Simulation of *in situ* optimisation of gates in a quantum simulator
 ====================================================================
 [Alexander Pitchford](http://github.com/ajgpitch), [Benjamin Dive](mailto:benjamindive@gmail.com)